A very warm welcome....

 We are open 7.00 am to 6.00 pm, five days a week for 51 weeks of the year including bank holidays.

-We can provide delicious ,home cooked meals on site using local and some organic ingredient's.
-Our meat is all free range from a local butcher in Herefordshire.
+We provide delicious, home cooked meals on site using local and some organic ingredient's.
+Most of our meat is all free range from a local butcher in Herefordshire.

 We are situated in a purpose built nursery that has a very unique home from home feel.This is because we have long adopted the Danish concept of Hygge.